LSU Tigers football: Florida

 Although both universities were founding members of the Southeastern Conference (SEC) in December 1932, the Florida Gators and Tigers did not meet on the gridiron for the first time until 1937.
 LSU is Florida's permanent inter-divisional rival.
 LSU has played Florida every year since 1971.
 The longest winning streak in the LSU–Florida series is held by Florida, with nine victories from 1988 to 1996.
 LSU's longest winning streak is four, from 1977 to 1980.
 The winner of the Florida-LSU game went on to win the Bowl Championship Series (BCS) national championship game from 2006 to 2008.
 Some of the notable games in this rivalry include the 1960: Wristband Robbery, 1964: Hurricane Delay, 1972: Flooded Swamp, 1989: College Football's First Overtime Game, 1997: LSU's Revenge, 2006: Tebow Domination, 2007: 5 for 5 on fourth down, and 2016: Hurricane Delay Pt 2.

 Florida handed LSU its most lopsided defeat in program history, a 58–3 rout at Baton Rouge in 1993.

 With a few exceptions, mostly during Spurrier's coaching tenure when the Gators routinely won by large margins, this rivalry has been known for close games in recent years, with both teams usually coming into the match-up highly ranked.
 The Gators and Tigers have combined to win five national championships and eleven SEC titles over the past two decades.
-The series is tied 33–33-3 through the 2022 season.
+LSU regained the series lead, 35-34-3, with its 20-10 victory on September 13, 2025 (officially, Florida leads the series 34-32-3 due to LSU vacating its wins vs. the Gators from 2013-15).
+The teams will not play in 2026 and 2028 under the SEC's new nine-game conference schedule, the first break in the series since a three-year hiatus from 1968-70.

 Mississippi State

 The LSU–Mississippi State rivalry, is an annual football game between the Louisiana State Tigers and Mississippi State Bulldogs.
 Both universities are founding members of the Southeastern Conference, as well as the Western Division.
 This rivalry is LSU's longest rivalry with 108 meetings.
 LSU is second only to Ole Miss (3 games behind) on Mississippi St.’s list of most-commonly played opponents.

 Mississippi State's 34–29 victory on September 20, 2014, engineered by quarterback Dak Prescott, a Louisiana native, was the Bulldogs' first over LSU since 1999, their first in Baton Rouge since 1991, and just their fourth overall since 1985.
 State defeated LSU 37-7 in 2017 for their first win in the series at Starkville since 1999.
-The Tigers lead the series 78-36-3 through the 2022 season.
+The Tigers lead the series 78-36-3 through the 2024 season, with two LSU wins being vacated.